Reading Comprehension is one topic which commonly appears in the English language or the verbal ability section of all major Government exams.

 Internationalization increases the danger that foreign companies will use import relief laws against the very companies the laws were designed to protect.
 Suppose a United States-owned company establishes an overseas plant to manufacture a product while its competitor makes the same product in the United States.
 If the competitor can prove injury from the imports—and that the United States company received a subsidy from a foreign government to build its plant abroad—the United States company’s products will be uncompetitive in the United States, since they would be subject to duties.

 Perhaps the most brazen case occurred when the ITC investigated allegations that Canadian companies were injuring the United States salt industry by dumping rock salt, used to de-ice roads.
 The bizarre aspect of the complaint was that a foreign conglomerate with United States operations was crying for help against a United States company with foreign operations.
-The “United States” company claiming injury was a subsidiary of a Dutch conglomerate, while the “Canadian” companies included a subsidiary of a Chicago firm that was the second-largest domestic producer of rock salt.
+The “United States” company claiming the injury was a subsidiary of a Dutch conglomerate.
+In contrast, the “Canadian” companies included a subsidiary of a Chicago firm that was the second-largest domestic producer of rock salt.

 Answer the following questions based on the passage given above:

 Q 1.
 Which of the following options is most similar in meaning to the word: “Intricate” mentioned in the article?

 Q 2.
 What is the full form of ITC as per the passage?

 - International Trade Commission

 - Indian Trade Company

 - International Trade Corporation